Current Federal Mandatory Spending

 Congress has a difficult time reducing the benefits entitled under any mandated program.
 Most consider it political suicide because such cuts guarantee voter opposition by the group receiving fewer benefits.
 That's one reason mandatory spending continues to grow.

 Another reason is the aging of America.
 As more people require Social Security and Medicare, costs for these two programs will almost double in the next 10 years.
+At the same time, birth rates are falling.
+As a result, the elder dependency ratio is worsening.

 This contributes to higher health care spending.
 In addition, technological breakthroughs allow more diseases to be treated.
 This comes at a higher cost.
 This is one reason President Obama asked for health care reform.